THE VISION | WHY A PASTORAL RESIDENCY

 Past: Brett was born in Wichita, KS and moved to Edmond, OK at the age of 15.
 He became a member of Henderson Hills in 2005 and served in the Doulos program and as an intern with the Student Ministries.
 Brett moved to Louisville, KY in 2012 to pursue an MDiv at Southern Seminary.
 During his time in Kentucky Brett served Immanuel Baptist Church in the Immanuel Kids ministry.

 Present: Brett is currently serving in a dual role at HHBC: Pastoral Resident and Membership Director.
-He is married to Sarah, and they have one daughter, Hannah.
-After spending four years out of state he and Sarah are excited about reconnecting with church family and friends.
+He and his wife Sarah have two children.
 He enjoys playing volleyball and cheering for the OKC Thunder.

 Future: Brett desires to spend his life preaching and pastoring in the local church in whatever opportunity the Lord provides.